Grievances

 The Texas Higher Education Coordinating Board

-If a student exhausts the health science center grievance process, a complaint may be filed to The Texas Higher Education Coordinating Board.
+If a student exhausts the UT San Antonio Health Science Center grievance process, a complaint may be filed with the Texas Higher Education Coordinating Board.
 More information on the types of complaints it investigates, processes, and the complaint form can be accessed on The Texas Higher Education Coordinating Board website.